After conquering the freelancing world, you may be ready to move on to the next logical step: starting a creative agency.

 Step 6: Establishing your creative agency fee structure

 There are three major fee structures that agencies use to bill clients: hourly, per-project, and retainer.
 Hourly and per-project agreements were likely payment models you used as a freelancer, but retainers are usually the preferred model for agencies.

 Retainers are essentially subscriptions to agency services.
-In exchange for a flat rate each month, the agency provides the client with an established set of services, number of creative artifacts, hours of consultation, and any other agreed elements.
+In exchange for a flat rate each month, the agency provides the client with an established set of services, number of creative assets, hours of consultation, and any other agreed elements.
 The client pays the rate whether or not services are needed in exchange for securing an amount of the agency’s time.

 There are multiple benefits to working on retainer:

 - Retainers grow revenue exponentially over time.
 If your retainer is $500 per month, each new client you add will increase your monthly revenue by $500, allowing you to grow your agency with new client business.